 Q: What does my initial fee cover?

 A: We charge a set-up fee to cover all the initial work relating your case, from referral through assessment and the allocation of an appointment.
 Our fees can be seen here.
+This fee is therefore non-refundable and doesn't guarantee that we will offer you the service if after the assessment it isn't deemed safe or appropriate.
+We have flexible concessionary rates for those who would struggle to pay our full set-up fee.

 Q: Can I bring my child or somebody else with me to my intake appointment?

 A: No, please ensure you attend your initial appointment on your own.
 Please let us know if you have a young baby who is breastfed and we will accommodate you.
 We have limited space available and do not have a waiting area for others.
+If you need an advocate or interpreter please let us know.

 Q: I may need support to attend an appointment.
 Is that okay?